openvinotoolkit/open_model_zoo/demos/Readme.md

 (!)
 Important Note: Inference Engine MYRIAD and FPGA plugins are available in [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution only.

 The product includes several pre-trained  [models] (../intel_models/index.html).
 The table below shows the correlation between models and demos/plugins (_the plugins names are exactly as they are passed to the demos with `-d` option_).
-The correlation between the plugins and supported devices see in the [Supported Devices](@ref SupportedPlugins) section.
-The demos are available in `<INSTALL_DIR>/deployment_tools/inference_engine/samples`.

 | Model                                           | Demoss supported on the model                                                                     | CPU         | GPU         |HETERO:FPGA,CPU| MYRIAD    |
 |-------------------------------------------------|---------------------------------------------------------------------------------------------------|-------------|-------------|---------------|-----------|